 That's another reason why I wrote this ebook.
 Our shelter needs the money, and the pets need someone to look out for them.

-Get a copy of my new ebook, "Moving With Pets," for only $7.
+Get a copy of this book, "Moving With Pets," Click

 I have always been interested in helping people and their pets learn to live happily together, and have dedicated my life to saving as many pets as possible through rescue, but more importantly, through education so people can rescue their own - by not having to relinquish them.